Craftlytics/CraftlyticsMod/README.md

-# CraftlyticsMod
+# Craftlytics
-The mod for Craftlytics.
+An analytics platform for Minecraft mods.